 Are you facing criminal drug charges in Columbus, Ohio?
 Don’t underestimate the time and effort the state will put into getting a conviction.
-Fight back and protect your future by calling the experienced Columbus drug crimes attorneys at Koenig & Owen, LLC.
+Fight back and protect your future by calling the experienced Columbus drug crimes attorney at the Law Office of James D. Owen, LLC.
 We offer a free consultation, so give our Franklin County law firm a call to learn more today.

 How Will a Criminal Defense Lawyer Help Me If I’m Facing Drug Charges in Columbus?